mjfrigaard/sharing-your-work/manuscript/02chapter.md

 - the **Console** displays the results from our written code (and allows us to enter commands directly)
 - the **Files** gives us access to the happenings outside the RStudio environment (imported raw data, exported results, etc.)

-Just like any workbench, we need to fill RStudio with the proper tools.
-RStudio plays well with many different tools, but for now, we are just going to focus on R and Git.
+Just like any workbench, we need to fill RStudio with tools we need for the job (and RStudio plays well with many open-source software tools!).
+For now, we are just going to focus on R and Git.

 ### What is R?